robmoran/wordle-clone/README.md

 # Wordle Clone

-A React implementation of the popular word-guessing game Wordle, built with TypeScript and styled with Tailwind CSS.
+A fully functional Wordle clone built with Next.js, TypeScript, and TailwindCSS, optimized for deployment on Vercel.

 ## Features